 Grades will be based on a point system that will be converted into overall percentages.
 The following methods will be used to assess and evaluate student performance: Tests/ Quizzes; Homework; In Class Activities/Participation; Writing Assignments; Projects.

-Each marking period is worth 40% of a student's overall grade.
-The final exam is worth 20% of a student's overall average:
+Each marking period is worth 20% of a student's overall grade.
+The midterm and final exam are each worth 10% of a student's overall average: